 Wet marinade – This is the most common type if it is intended to marinate for a long time.
-The marinade should mix well with the meat and keep it in the chiller.
-If you want to store it for a longer period, said a few days or a week, you can keep it in the freezer.
-However, it is important to let the marinade penetrate to the interior before freezing it.
-Normally, the marinated meat can be kept in the chiller for about six to twelve hours before transferring to the freezer.
+The marinade should mix well with the meat and be kept in the chiller.
+If you want to store it for a longer period, say a few days or a week, you can keep it in the freezer.
+However, it is important to let the marinade penetrate the interior before freezing it.
+The marinated meat can be kept in the chiller for about six to twelve hours before transferring it to the freezer.

-Dry marinade – Dry marinate also called spice rub or dry rub.
-It is a mixture of spices, herbs, and salt that is rubbed or patted onto the surface of the meat.
+Dry marinade – Dry marinate, also called spice rub or dry rub.
+It is a mixture of spices, herbs, and salt rubbed or patted onto the surface of the meat.
 This technique is widely used for preparing roast or barbecue items such as roast chicken.
 The time required to marinate before cooking depends on the size of the meat.
-It will take a longer time, preferably marinate overnight for a whole chicken.
-The dry marinade is also used to prepare Peking duck and Cantonese style crispy fried chicken
+It will take longer; preferably marinate overnight for a whole chicken.
+The dry marinade is also used to prepare Peking duck and Cantonese-style crispy fried chicken

 Instant / quick marinade – This is useful to add flavor to smaller pieces of meat or fish fillet before deep-frying or stir-frying.
 My standard marinade for stir-frying is as below:-